lcaraballoj/StoryBox/README.md

 10. Open **`StoryBox.py`** and make sure your json key is in the right location and change `json_file = ` to your json key file name

 ## Basic Commands
-* One button press will allow the user to say a key word and have the story assoicated with that key word, read to them
+* A short button press will allow the user to say a key word and have the story assoicated with that key word, read to them
     * Once story is playing:
-        * One button press will pause the story
+        * One button press will cancel the story
-        * Two button presses will cancel the story
-* Two button presses will allow a person to record a story, set a key word and story title that will be associated with it
+* A long button press (hold for 5 seconds) will allow a person to record a story, set a key word and story title that will be associated with it
-* Three button presses will allow for another key word to be set for an already existing story title

 ## Recording a Story and Setting Story Name and Key Words
-To record a story simply press the button twice.
+To record a story simply press and hold the button down for 5 seconds.
 You will then be prompted to say a key word and then a story name.
 After that you can read the story and when done reading the story press the button to stop.
-Your recording will then be played back to you and you can choose to keep it or discard it.
+      - **Note** If you want to delete a story or change a keyword you must navigate to the folder in the Raspberry Pi itself, it CANNOT be done using the button

     Alternatively: You can do this from the Python command prompt on your computer with the code StoryBoxKeyboard.py

 ## Listening to a Story
-To listen to a story simply press the button once, wait for the beep, and then say a key word.
-The story will then be played and can be pause with one button press or canceled with two button presses.
+To listen to a story simply short press the button, wait for the command, and then say a key word.
+The story will then be played and can be canceled with a button press.

 ## Team Members
 - [Linnea Caraballo](https://github.com/confuzzled-equation)